-Exhaust vents have fans to remove move air from the case.
-Ambient air enters the case through the intake vents.
-The intake vents have air filters that must be cleaned on a regular basis, especially when operating in dusty environments.
+Exhaust vents have fans to remove air from the case.
+Ambient air enters the case through the intake vents and also have fans to force air into the case.
+The air filters must be cleaned or replaced on a regular basis, especially when operating in dusty environments.